johanzi/gwas_gemma/README.md

 ## VCF file preprocessing
 Consider a VCF file containing 100 *Arabidopsis thaliana*, but only 80 accessions should be used in the GWAS.
 The VCF file must be first subsetted to these 80 accessions before being used in gemma.
 To do this, [vcftools](https://vcftools.github.io/man_latest.html) can be used.
+A good VCF file input should not contains indels, singletons, and keep only biallelic positions (non-alternative position can be removed to reduce file size).

 ```